Help with rent

 You are exempt from the bedroom tax if you are a pensioner or live in a shared ownership property or certain types of support accommodation.

-How much is housing benefit cut by?
+How much is your benefit cut by?

 If you under-occupy by one bedroom then the help you get with rent is cut by a figure that is equivalent to 14 per cent of your rent.
 If you under-occupy by two or more bedrooms then the cut is 25 per cent.